 The details of every restaurant station are different depending on the job and the cook.
-If I’m working the grill station, I always keep a brush and oiled rag close by to clean and grease the grates between orders; while I’m on garde manger (cold dishes), I hoard all the mixing bowls for tossing salads.
+If I’m working the grill station, I always keep a brush and oiled rag close by to clean and grease the grates between orders; while I’m on garde-manger duty (that's the cold-dish station), I hoard all the mixing bowls for tossing salads.
 I’m short, so I rarely make much use of shelves and instead try to position myself next to tall people for strategic assistance.
-(Yes, people can be part of your station too.)
+(Yes, people can be part of your station, too.)

 These are the three main points to consider for any efficient workspace:

-- Keep it tight: The less you move, the faster you move, so keep all necessary tools close at hand.
+- Keep it tight: The less you have to move, the faster you move, so keep all necessary tools close at hand.

 - Clean as you go: Working over a trash bowl and frequently wiping down with a wet towel makes it easy to move between different tasks and keeps cleanup quick.

 Here are some examples of different prep stations, each designed to speed up workflow and cleanup.
-In each case, they’re set up the way I would in a restaurant.
-You don’t have to do it exactly the same way at home (in some cases, setting up one of these stations would take longer than just completing a very basic task), so use this less as a you-must-do-it-this-way rule and more as a starting point for thinking about how to work as efficiently as possible.
+In all cases, they’re set up the way I would set them up in a restaurant.
+You don’t have to do it exactly the same way at home—in some cases, setting up one of these stations would take longer than just completing a very basic task—so use this less as a you-must-do-it-this-way rule and more as a starting point for thinking about how to work as efficiently as possible.

 General Prep Station for Vegetables

 With any general prep, it’s important to always start by securing the cutting board with a wet side towel.
-I like to also keep a folded wet towel nearby for wiping the board and knife down in between each task.
-It helps to keep your knives on a dry towel so they don’t slide around while working and the blade doesn’t rest directly against a hard surface.
+I like to also keep a folded wet towel nearby for wiping the board and knife down in between tasks.
+It helps to keep your knives on a dry towel, so that they don’t slide around while you work and the blade doesn’t rest directly against a hard surface.

-A scrap container is always handy to peel directly over and keep the board clean without having to make frequent trips to the garbage.
+A scrap container is always handy to peel directly over, so you can keep your board clean without having to make frequent trips to the garbage.
+(Stainless steel hotel pans are excellent for this purpose.)
 You could also work with a trash can nearby, but I’ve too often dropped a carrot mid-peel, and prefer to avoid casualties.
-Keeping your food scraps separate from the general trash also makes it easier to save for compost or stock.
+Keeping your food scraps separate from the general trash also makes it easier to save them for compost or stock.

 I also like to have everything I’m about to prep nearby, so I can stay by my cutting board the entire time, instead of popping in and out of the fridge.
 For a landing zone, I like to have an empty sheet tray close by, but if you’re not prepping a ton of stuff, you can just put your prepped mise en place back onto their original trays.